Kennethsim2000/LiveChatApp/README.md

 #### Opening Widget: `handleOpenSupportWidget`

+- Create an Agora instance.
-- Establish connection to AgoraRTM channel.
+- Establish connection to AgoraRTM channel(Default channel).
+- Send a message across the channel to indicate the start of a new HelpRequest.
+- Create a new Channel(HelpRequestId channel)
 - Execute Post Request to simulate admin sending message over.
 - Listen on channel for incoming messages.
+- On receiving an incoming message from the admin, we update the local state of the messages that belong to the HelpRequest.

 #### Sending Message: `handleSendMessage`

+- Execute Post Request of message to database.
 - Sends a message via the channel.
-- Execute Post Request of message to database.

 #### Closing Widget: `handleCloseWidget`

-- Leave channel.
+- Leave current channel.
 - Delete HelpRequest.
+- Create a GoodBye channel to send a Goodbye message.

 ### HelpPanel